Danetag/startersymfo2/README.md

 ### Vhost

 You have (but not necessary) add a vhost.
-Don't forget, you have to modify the `hosts`and `vhosts`files.
+Don't forget, you have to modify the `hosts`and `httpd-vhosts.conf`files.

+1. On Mac

+/private/etc/hosts
+/private/etc/apache2/extra/httpd-vhosts.conf

 ### Configuration

-Copy, past and rename `app/config/parameters.ini.dist` in `app/config/parameters.ini`, and configure it
+1. Copy, past and rename `app/config/parameters.ini.dist` in `app/config/parameters.ini`, and configure it
+2. Add your IP in the list in `web/app_dev.php` file.

 ### Vendors